Environmental impact of fishing: Catch and Release

 Catch and release fishing involves several practices that aim to reduce the negative environmental impacts of fishing.
 This refers to the duration, timing, and type of hook used during angling.
 To increase the effectiveness of catch and release fishing and mitigate its negative impacts, species-specific guidelines are required.
 These guidelines help tailor specific rules and regulations to specific species of fish in relation to their locations and mating and migration cycles.
 A metastudy in 2005 found that the average catch and release mortality rate was 18%, but varied greatly by species.
-While catch-and-release fishing has been wildly used in recreational fishing, it is also beneficial for maintaining fish populations at a stable level for commercial fisheries to receive social and economic benefits.
+While catch-and-release fishing has been widely used in recreational fishing, it is also beneficial for maintaining fish populations at a stable level for commercial fisheries to receive social and economic benefits.
 Combining catch and release fishing with biotelemetry data collection methods allows for researchers to study the biological effects of catch and release fishing on fish in order to better suit future conservation efforts and remedies.